JustinZhang7183/it-learning/java development/java core.md

 - **Coexistence of compilation and interpretation:** Java programs are compiled into bytecode, which is then interpreted by the JVM at runtime.

 ###### JVM, JRE, JDK
 - **JVM:** Java Virtual Machine is an abstract computing machine that provides a runtime environment to execute Java bytecode.
-It interprets the bytecoe and converts it into machine code that can be executed by the host operating system.
+It interprets the bytecode and converts it into machine code that can be executed by the host operating system.

 - **JRE:** Java Runtime Environment is a software package that contains everything required to run a Java program, including the JVM, class libraries, and other supporting files.